kenyee/cwac-camera/README.markdown

-NOTE: This is a fork of commonsguy's cwac-camera library w/ the addition of ActionBarCompat support instead of ActionBarSherlock.
-Commonsguy has rejected the pull request adding this, so I'll remerge w/ his changes as long as I can.
+NOTE: This is a fork of commonsguy's cwac-camera library w/ the addition of ActionBarCompat support instead of only ActionBarSherlock.
+Commonsguy has rejected the pull request adding support for ActionBarCompat because Android 2.3 should be gone from the marketplace by the end of 2014, so I'll remerge w/ his changes as long as I can.

 CWAC-Camera: Taking Pictures.
 Made Sensible.